Dynamically create a table, button and DIV in JavaScript

 Once you have created the <button> tag, add the onclick event attribute to the button.

-button.setAttribute('onclick', 'GetTableValues()');
+button.setAttribute('onclick', 'getTableValues()');

-Everything else will remain the same.
+Everything else will remains the same.

 See this demo